 - 1. NOT APPLICABLE.
 No capping or removal of the collection and control system was performed during the compliance period. - 2.
 IN COMPLIANCE.
 If surface monitoring shows methane exceedances, corrective actions are taken.
 If corrective actions are taken, the monitored exceedance is not a violation of the operational requirements, per 40 CFR 60.755. - 3.
 IN COMPLIANCE.
 Alternatives to the operational standards requested by the facility were evaluated and either approved or denied by AQD in accordance with 40 CFR 60.752(b)(2).
-These requests and AQD's responses can be found in the orange facility file. - 4.
+These requests and AQD's responses can be found in the orange facility file.
+Starting in December 2018, AQD has denied all requests for higher operating values exceeding 150 F. - 4.
 IN COMPLIANCE.
 Facility conducted operations, monitoring, testing, reporting, and recordkeeping in accordance with the requirements of 40 CFR Part 60, Subpart WWW. - 5.
 IN COMPLIANCE.
 Facility conducted operations, monitoring, testing, reporting, and recordkeeping in accordance with the requirements of 40 CFR Part 63, Subpart AAAA. - 6.
 NOT APPLICABLE.
 Facility is required to apply controls as specified in 40 CFR 60.752(b)(2)(v) of Subpart WWW; therefore, the facility remains subject to 40 CFR Part 63, Subpart AAAA.